-MUX core features are supported by four unique mechanisms:
+MUX core features are supported by three unique mechanisms:

 Liquidity pools on trading protocols are usually fragmented from chain to chain, leading to inconsistent liquidity depths.
 MUX unifies liquidity across networks by using a broker module, which is a bot that monitors total liquidity and the liquidity reserved for margin trading.
 After a trader places an order, the broker will calculate the available liquidity across deployed networks and fill the order if it can meet position size.
 The universal liquidity mechanism offers higher capital efficiency on all deployed networks without moving pooled assets around.